ChrisSargent/chess/README.md

 - Two player game in remote web browsers
 - Drag & drop interface
 - Front end move validation (to provide immediate user feedback)
-- Details of each move changeset should be save so that the board can be 'replayable', with a versioned board state history
+- Details of each move changeset should be save so that the board can be replayed, with a versioned board state history.
+Replaying each move from an empty state, should always product the same final board state
 - Only the latest current state of the board is stored (to minimise storage requirements)

 # Responsibilities